martin-fleck/momot/casestudy/class_responsibility_assignment/index.md

 When solving the CRA, you need to decide where features, under the form of class methods and attributes they manipulate, belong and how objects should interact.
 Therefore, CRA is a non-trivial problem, often requiring human judgement and decision-making.

+This problem has also been presented  at the [ICMT conference 2016](http://is.ieis.tue.nl/research/ICMT16/).
+You can also have a look at the ([slides](http://www.slideshare.net/MartinFleck1/icmt-2016-searchbased-model-transformations-with-momot) and a  [video](https://www.youtube.com/watch?v=BQDz6OmxABE) of the tool demonstration.

 ### Meta-Model
 <div style="text-align:center">
 <img src="http://martin-fleck.github.io/momot/images/casestudy/class_responsibility_assignment/cra_metamodel.svg" alt="Class Responsibility Assignment Meta-Model" />